 How might we improve the current seating system of sporting events to better serve both the arena and their fans?

-Introducing Entry, a mobile app that gives fans more adaptable seating choices by letting fans upgrade their seats mid-game at discounted prices, enter promoted contests for exclusive tickets, and create more options for sport goers.
-Entry is focused on getting fans closer to their favourite team.
+Introducing Entry, a mobile app that gives fans more adaptable seating choices by letting fans upgrade their seats mid-game at discounted prices, enter promoted contests for exclusive tickets, and create more options for sport fans.
+Entry's focused on getting fans closer to their team.